jekkilekki/plugin-jkl-timezones/readme.md

 * Uses a special jQuery calendar popup for easy date selection
 * Only allows one instance of the Calculator to run on any Page at one time

+###Notes
+* Multiple widgets are allowed at once (on the same Post/Page)
+* Multiple shortcodes (on the same Post/Page) are disabled - multiple shortcodes will display only ONE form
+* On Posts/Pages with a shortcode, the widget will be disabled

 ###Planned Upcoming Features
 * AJAX form submission to prevent page reload
 * Ability to give the shortcode a specific date and time (like for an Event you're promoting) that will set as the default for the Calculator on that particular Page
 * Ability to change the color of the form (shortcode) or calculated result (widget)
+* Possibly allow users to select whether or not to display multiple forms in shortcodes and/or widgets

 ###Translations
 * English (EN) - default